 - You may ask someone who will be attending the meeting to serve as your proxy

 - A meeting attendee is only permitted to serve as a proxy for one member

-- Upon presenting your verification, you will be provided with an additional ballot, which you must fill out according to the wishes of the person for whom you're serving as a proxy
+- We will make note of this, and during the meeting, you will receive the email to vote on their behalf, which you must do according to the wishes of the person for whom you’re serving as a proxy

 - Need help finding a proxy?
 Email email@example.com and we'll help.

-NKD will be making an endorsement in the Assemblymember Race in Assembly District 43 at our June 11 meeting.
+NKD will be making an endorsement in the City Council Race in Council District 37 at our November 12 meeting.

 One of the major ways New Kings Democrats works to bring transparency and accountability to the Brooklyn Democratic Party is by raising awareness of and supporting candidates who share these values.

 Here, you can find information about NKD’s endorsement process and recent endorsements, as well as questionnaires submitted by past candidates and voter guides we have put together to highlight their ideas and beliefs.